BeamMW/docs-gitbook/cli/README.md

 ### Run the node with your **owner key**

-Running a node with your [owner key](broken-reference) will verify if your wallet is synchornized with the network.&#x20;
+Running a node with your [owner key](broken-reference) will verify if your wallet is synchornized with the network.

 To run node with owner key, enter the following command: